On Nash theory of gravity with matter contents: Acknowledgment

 \section{Acknowledgment}

-PC is financially supported by the Institute for the Promotion of Teaching Science and Technology (IPST) under the project of the \lq\lq Research Fund for DPST Graduate with First Placement\rq\rq\,, under Grant No. 033/2557.
-The work of D.Momeni supported by the Internal Grant (IG/SCI/PHYS/20/07) provided by Sultan Qaboos University.
-The work of M. Al Ajmi supported by (IG/SCI/PHYS/20/02).
+P. Channuie is financially supported by the Institute for the Promotion of Teaching Science and Technology (IPST) under the project of the \lq\lq Research Fund for DPST Graduate with First Placement\rq\rq\,, under Grant No. 033/2557.
+The work of D. Momeni is supported by the Internal Grant (IG/SCI/PHYS/20/07) provided by Sultan Qaboos University.
+The work of M. Al Ajmi is supported by (IG/SCI/PHYS/20/02).